Kingman Army Air Field

 (See also: B-26, B-32 & P-40 Pages)

 And, to round out this Page, here's a pair of

 The number stamped on the red fob indicates they belonged to B-24 #44-51425, one of nearly 1700 "M" models that Ford Motor Company cranked out at its Willow Run, Michigan plant during WWII.

 This silver bomber was accepted by the USAAF on 4 April 1945 and after a short visit to the St. Paul, Minnesota facility for undisclosed modifications, she spent the next 7+ months in storage before being declared excess.
 Still an unused aircraft at this point, her final destination was Kingman's Reconstruction Finance Corporation in November of that same year, becoming just one more of around 1000 B-24Ms in the desert surrounding this former Army Air Base.

 Some fighters also used keys, such as the P-38 and its Canopy Lock (see the P-38 Page), but of the thousands of keys that came with the Kingman planes, this is the only Set known to survive.

 Available here is one B-24 Exhaust Section - officially known as a Port Connector - that once linked the front & rear Collector Rings of a Pratt & Whitney R-1830 Engine.
 Removed from a Kingman Bomber nearly 70 years ago and discarded during the salvage operation, this 8" long stainless steel Assembly bears part # GK32P 1721

-Somewhat bent but still proudly bearing many decades' worth of wonderful patina, the "GK" prefix on this rare souvenir indicates it came from one of the thousands of Willow Run, Michigan Ford-built Liberators.
+Somewhat bent but still proudly bearing many decades' worth of wonderful patina, the "GK" prefix on this rare souvenir indicates it came off a Ford - Willow Run Liberator.